pleuempor/FinalMLProject_Ajrizple/README.md

 | **Macro avg**      | 0.97      | 0.96   | 0.96     | 50      |
 | **Weighted avg**   | 0.97      | 0.96   | 0.96     | 50      |

-- A normalized confusion matrix was created to visualize the model's performance across all classes.
+- Confusion Matrix: A normalized confusion matrix was created to visualize the model's performance across all classes.
 The confusion matrix helps identify which species are being correctly classified and which ones are causing confusion for the model.
 There were only 2 values less than 1.
 And these values were 0.8 - still high based on the fact that there are some big cats in the dataset which seem to have very strong similarities.
 The two Categories with the 0.8 value were the African Leopard and the Clouded Leopard.
 Considering that within the Data Set the African Leopard, Caracal, Cheetah, Clouded Leopard, Jaguar and the Snow Leopard have strong similarities, this is a value to be happy of.

 ### Conclusion
 The final validation demonstrates that the model performs exceptionally well in classifying big cat species, achieving high accuracy and strong performance metrics across various species.
 The detailed analysis using the classification report and confusion matrix provides a comprehensive understanding of the model's strengths and areas for potential improvement.
 This robust validation process ensures that the model is not only accurate but also reliable for real-world applications.